qcode-software/qcode-ui/docs/dbEditorBool.md

 # dbEditorBool plugin
 See $.fn.editable

 A hovering editor for boolean input.
 Copies various css attributes from the target element to try and look the same.
+Note that this plugin should be called on the element which will contain the editor, not on the element to be edited.

 ## $.fn.dbEditorBool()
-Initialise the plugin
+Initialise the plugin.

 ## $.fn.dbEditorBool('getCurentElement')
 Get the element currently being edited.